 On Your Voicemail Answering Message, Say You Were Spoofed.

 To warn people, you can leave a voicemail answering message saying your number has been spoofed.
-This will prevent those who have been called by your spoof number from from leaving a voicemail and calling you again.
+This will prevent those who have been called by your spoof number from leaving a voicemail and calling you again.

 Report Them To The FCC